 Nach Baliye 9: From Prince-Yuvika to Anita-Rohit, Here’s Confirmed List Of Celeb Contestant Jodis!

-Nach Baliye 9 is much-awaited dance reality show.
+Nach Baliye 9 is a much-awaited dance reality show.
 The show was premiered today (July 19).
 Salman Khan is producing the show.
-Apparently, his time, the makers have roped in interesting set of celebrity jodis and even the theme of the show is exciting as the couples - who are dating/married (5) and exes (5) are participating.
+Apparently, this time, the makers have roped in an interesting set of celebrity jodis and even the theme of the show is exciting as the couples - who are dating/married (5 nos) and exes (5) are participating.
 During the grand premiere, Salman and the television's celebrity guests unmasked the five celebrity jodis.
-We bring you the complete list of celebrity jodis who will be participating this season.
+We bring you the complete list of the celebrity jodis, who will be participating this season.
 Take a look!

 Shraddha Arya & Alam Makkar

-The first jodi introduced by Salman and television's popular jodi Mohsin Khan and Shivangi Joshi were Shraddha Arya and Alam Makkar.
+The first jodi introduced by Salman and television's popular pair Mohsin Khan and Shivangi Joshi was Shraddha Arya and Alam Makkar.
 For the first time, Shraddha opened up about her relationship with Alam.

 Babita Phogat & Vivek Suhag

 India's Got Talent star Akshat Singh introduced the second jodi - Babita Phogat and Vivek Suhag.
 Babita talked about Dangal and thanked her father for training them (Babita and sister Geeta).
-The couple share their love story.
+The couple shared their love story.

 Urvashi Dholakia & Anuj Sachdev

-Punit J Pathak and Shakti introduced to the third jodi - Urvashi Dholakia and Anuj Sachdev.
+Punit J Pathak and Shakti introduced the third jodi - Urvashi Dholakia and Anuj Sachdev.
 Urvashi opened up about her love story on the show and even asked people not to tag their relationship (as they have moved on).

 Vindu Dara Singh & Dina Umarova

-Shrenu Parikh and Rahul Mahajan introduced to the fourth jodi - Vindu Dara Singh and wife Dina Umarova.
+Shrenu Parikh and Rahul Mahajan introduced the fourth jodi - Vindu Dara Singh and wife Dina Umarova.
 Vindu revealed how his wife stood by him through thick and thin.

 Prince Narula & Yuvika Chaudhary

-Zain Imam and choreographer Aishwarya introduced to the fifth jodi Prince Narula and Yuvika Chaudhary.
+Zain Imam and choreographer Aishwarya introduced the fifth jodi, Prince Narula and Yuvika Chaudhary.
 Prince and Yuvika break down during his introduction as they experienced a tragic incident on the day of the shoot (Prince's brother's death).

 Vishal Aditya Singh & Madhurima Tulli

-Chandrakanta couple Vishal Aditya Singh and Madhurima Tuli shaking legs together.
+Chandrakanta couple Vishal Aditya Singh and Madhurima Tuli will been seen shaking a leg together.
 The couple parted ways after the show (Chandrakanta) went off air.
-Vishal had also revealed that they have not been in talking terms.
+Vishal had also revealed that they have not been on talking terms.
 There have been reports of them fighting during the show, a couple of times.
 It would be interesting to watch as to how they try to work out their chemistry on the dance reality show.

 Rochelle Rao & Keith Sequeira

-Television's cute couple Rochelle Rao and Keith Sequeira, who had been part of Bigg Boss, will also be seen shaking legs on the show.
+Television's cute couple Rochelle Rao and Keith Sequeira, who had been part of a Bigg Boss, will also be seen shaking legs on the show.
 The couple got married about a year ago.

 Aly Goni & Natasa Stankovic